romanobro56/rocketreels/README.md

-# AutoShorts
+# Rocketreels

-AutoShorts is an AI-powered video generation pipeline that automatically creates engaging short-form videos (like TikTok, YouTube Shorts, or Instagram Reels) from simple subject inputs.
+Rocketreels is an AI-powered video generation pipeline that automatically creates engaging short-form videos (like TikTok, YouTube Shorts, or Instagram Reels) from simple subject inputs.
 Give it a topic, and it does the rest - generating script, narration, visuals, editing, and subtitles.

 ## Features